 Khamis death ‘unconfirmed’

-In another development, a US official, speaking on condition of anonymity, told the Reuters news agency that the US could not yet independently confirm reports that Gaddafi’s son, Khamis, had died in fighting southeast of Tripoli on August 29.
+In another development, a US official, speaking on condition of anonymity, told the Reuters news agency that Washington could not yet independently confirm reports that the deposed Libyan leader’s son Khamis had died in fighting southeast of the capital Tripoli on August 29.

 The Arrai TV station said Khamis and Senousi died “while confronting the enemies of their homeland” on August 29.